 Not all times do demons go down the bloodline because of the occult.
 Demonization may occur apart from it:

-“...a Salvation Army officer who had been born blind and who was brought to a meeting at which Jean Darnall was ministering.
+…a Salvation Army officer who had been born blind and who was brought to a meeting at which Jean Darnall was ministering.
 A charismatic word of knowledge declared that the man’s blindness was due to an evil spirit which had entered him at birth.
 He had been born in prison.
 His father was a criminal and his mother had conspired with him.
 Criminal or immoral activity can become a vehicle for demonic intrusion, and this was the case for this officer.
-Following a deliverance prayer by which a spirit was cast out of him, the man saw perfectly for the first time in his life” (Parker, Battling the Occult, 82).
+Following a deliverance prayer by which a spirit was cast out of him, the man saw perfectly for the first time in his life.

-If you believe you may have evil spirits because of your ancestors and what prayer for deliverance feel free to reach out to me.
+If you believe you may have evil spirits because of your ancestors and want prayer for deliverance then feel free to reach out to me.

 If you are sincere you can say this simple prayer to the Father (it doesn’t have to be word for word):